illumos/ipd/ipd/0034/README.md

 based on the same architecture could deliver different versions of modules.
-For example, we used to have /platform/SUNW,Ultra-1 and /platform/SUNW,Ultra-450, eacho of which had subdirectories such as kernel, etc.
+For example, we used to have /platform/SUNW,Ultra-1 and /platform/SUNW,Ultra-450, each of which had subdirectories such as kernel, etc.

 At some point we added i386 as an architecture, with the single platform "i86pc".
 In all other respects it followed